Lafayette, Louisiana: Media

 Lafayette's major daily newspaper is The Daily Advertiser, owned by Gannett (publishers of USA Today).
 Established in 1865 as the Weekly Advertiser, it purchased the local alternative paper, The Times of Acadiana in 1998.
 Other prominent newspapers in the Lafayette area include Acadiana Profile, Baton Rouge-based The Advocate and its local paper The Acadiana Advocate, The Independent, and UL-based The Vermilion.
 The Current is a non-profit online news organization that has published since 2017.

 Licensing more than 22 FM and AM radio stations in its metropolitan area, Lafayette includes Valcour Records and ML1 Records in its metropolis.
-Major television stations include KATC 3 (ABC), KLFY-TV (CBS), KLAF-LD (NBC), KADN-TV (Fox), and KLPB-TV (PBS).
-Other major stations serving the Lafayette area include Alexandria's KALB-TV (CBS and NBC), Baton Rouge's WBRZ (ABC), WAFB (CBS), WGMB-TV (Fox), WVLA-TV (NBC), and Lake Charles' KPLC-TV (NBC).
+Major television stations include KATC 3 (ABC), KLFY-TV (CBS, with the CW Plus on DT2), KLAF-LD (NBC), KADN-TV (Fox), and KLPB-TV (PBS).
+Other major stations serving the Lafayette area include Alexandria's KALB-TV (NBC, with CBS on DT2), Baton Rouge's WBRZ (ABC), WAFB (CBS), WGMB-TV (Fox, with The CW on DT2), WVLA-TV (NBC), and Lake Charles' KPLC-TV (NBC, with the CW Plus on DT2).
 According to Nielsen Media Research, the Lafayette television market was the 123rd largest in the United States as of 2019.